Rio Carnival: Dates

 Rio's Carnival begins on the Friday preceding Lent and ends on Ash Wednesday, but the Winners' Parade happens on the Saturday after the carnival ends.
 The winning school and runners' up of the Special Group, as well as the A Series champion school, all march past one final time in front of their supporters on this night.
+“Held the week before Ash Wednesday, the samba school parades thrive as both a cultural performance tradition and an urban entertainment business.
+The parades are an amalgamation of dance, fashion, music, narrative, spectacle, and competition in which thousands of performers process in the early morning hours through the Sambadrome (Sambódromo), a linear structure consisting of a runway for the parades and bleacher seating for 72,500 spectators.”